peer-open-source/xara-docs/source/user/manual/analysis/integrator/MinimumUnbalancedDisplacementNorm.rst

 Continuation
 ~~~~~~~~~~~~

-In this method, the constraint equation involving
-:math:`\Delta \lambda` is
+In this method, the constraint equation governing the evolution of :math:`\Delta \lambda` is

 .. math::